FarahCherfaoui/Divide_And_Conquer_leverage_score_approximation/README.md

-# Divide And Conquer (DAC) method for approximating the ridge leverage score
+# Divide And Conquer (DAC) method for ridge leverage score approximation.

 Python code implementing the Divide And Conquer (DAC) method for approximating the ridge leverage score proposed in the paper: Revisiting the Three-Sample Problem and Nyström Approximation from Discrete RKHSs (submitted to NeurIPS 2021, number 10610).